 PRO: In general, not just in software, secrecy is the enemy of quality.

 We’re all human beings.
-Pretend all you want to, put on all the airs you wish, but when push comes to shove anyone opening their code is going to give it extra work to ensure that it won’t embarrass them.
+Pretend all you want, but when push comes to shove, if you open your code to the public you’ll give it extra work to ensure that it won’t embarrass you.
 When code is on display, you’re going to make sure it’s of higher quality than if it’s hidden behind license restrictions.
 The biggest difference between open source software versus proprietary software is quality.
 In a comparison, researchers discovered “open source software is at least on par — if not better than! — proprietary software with respect to software defects.

 CON: You’ll spend more time getting the software into shape.